migueloteroprado/keepblogging/README.md

 	If the article was published less than a day ago, it will show the relative date (5 minutes ago, 4 hours ago, ...)
 	- Author (name, email and photo)
 	If user has no photo, a pleceholder image will be loaded)
-	- Comments number (clicking will load the article detail page, and it will show directly the comments section)
+	- Comments number (clicking will load the article detail page, and it will show directly the comments section).
+	Note: given json-server limitations, an extra request to then API will be necesary for every article.
+A real backend should return this number directly in the list of articles.

 Clicking the title or the image of every article will load the article detail page.